mhogomchungu/tasks/README.md

                manages other futures,then the returned vector will contain QThread pointers that are in the same order as tasks/futures passed to Task::run().

 7. .start().
-This is an additional API and it is to be used if a future is to be run without caring about its result.
+This method is to be used if a future is to be run without caring about its result.
 	     Use this API if you want a future to run but dont want to use any of the above mentioned methods.

 8. .manages_multiple_futures().
-This is an additional API and it can be used to check if a future powers its own task or manages other futures.
+This method can be used to check if a future powers its own task or manages other futures.

 Examples of using a future.